 As an example of usage, the Paris Rulebook [Decision 18/CMA.1, annex, paragraph 37] states that ‘Each Party shall use the 100-year time-horizon global warming potential (GWP) values from the IPCC Fifth Assessment Report, or 100-year time-horizon GWP values from a subsequent IPCC assessment report as agreed upon by the ‘Conference of the Parties serving as the meeting of the Parties to the Paris Agreement’ (CMA), to report aggregate emissions and removals of GHGs, expressed in CO2-eq.
-Each Party may in addition also use other metrics (e.g., global temperature potential) to report supplemental information on aggregate emissions and removals of GHGs, expressed in CO2-eq’.
+Each Party may in addition also use other metrics (e.g., global temperature potential) to report supplemental information on aggregate emissions and removals of GHGs, expressed in CO2-eq.’

-Since AR5, improved knowledge of the radiative properties, lifetimes, and other characteristics of emitted species, and the response of the climate system, have led to updates to the numerical values of a range of metrics; see Chapter 7, Table 7.15.
+Since AR5, improved knowledge of the radiative properties, lifetimes and other characteristics of emitted species, and the response of the climate system, have led to updates to the numerical values of a range of metrics (Table 7.15).
 Another key development is a set of metrics that compare a pulse emission of CO2 (as considered by GWP and GTP) to step-changes of emission rates for short-lived components (i.e., also considering emission trends).
-Termed GWP* (which also includes a pulse component) and Combined Global Temperature change Potential (CGTP), these metrics allow the construction of a near-linear relationship between global surface temperature change and cumulative CO2 and CO2-equivalent emissions of both short and long lived forcing agents (Allen et al., 2016; Cain et al., 2019; Collins et al., 2019).
+Termed GWP* (which also includes a pulse component) and combined global temperature change potential (CGTP), these metrics allow the construction of a near-linear relationship between global surface temperature change and cumulative CO2 and CO2-eq emissions of both short- and long-lived forcing agents (Allen et al., 2016; Cain et al., 2019; Collins et al., 2019).
 For example, the temperature response to a sustained methane reduction has a similar behaviour to the temperature response to a pulse CO2 removal (or avoided emission).

-In this Report, recent scientific developments underlying emission metrics, as relevant for Working Group I, are assessed in full in Chapter 7, Section 7.6.
+In this Report, recent scientific developments underlying emission metrics, as relevant for WGI, are assessed in full in Section 7.6.
 In particular, see Box 7.3, which discusses the choice of metric for different usages, and Section 7.6.1, which treats the challenge of comparing the climate implication of emissions of short-lived and long-lived compounds.
-Also, the choice of metric is of key importance when defining and quantifying net zeronet-zero greenhouse gas emissions; see Box 1.4 and Chapter 7, Section 7.6.2.
-Chapter 6 applies metrics to attribute GSAT change to short-lived climate forcer (SLCF) and long-lived greenhouse gas (LLGHG) emissions from different sectors and regions (Section 6.6.2).
+Also, the choice of metric is of key importance when defining and quantifying net zero GHG emissions (Box 1.4 and Section 7.6.2).
+Chapter 6 applies metrics to attribute GSAT change to short-lived climate forcer (SLCF) and long-lived GHG emissions from different sectors and regions (Section 6.6.2).

-The metrics assessed in this Report are also used, and separately assessed, by Working Group III.
-See Cross-Chapter Box 2: GHG emissions metrics and Annex B in Chapter 2 of the WGIII contribution to the AR6.
+The metrics assessed in this Report are also used, and separately assessed, by WGIII.
+See Cross-Chapter Box 2 and Annex B in Chapter 2 of the WGIII contribution to AR6.

 [END BOX 1.3 HERE]

-Modelling techniques, comparisons and performance assessments
+Modelling Techniques, Comparisons and Performance Assessments

 Numerical models, however complex, cannot be a perfect representation of the real world.
-Results from climate modelling simulations constitute a key line of evidence for the present report, which requires considering the limitations of each model simulation.
+Results from climate modelling simulations constitute a key line of evidence for the present Report, which requires considering the limitations of each model simulation.
 This section presents recent developments in techniques and approaches to robustly extract, quantify and compare results from multiple, independent climate models, and how their performance can be assessed and validated.

-Model ‘fitness for purpose’
+Model ‘Fitness-for-Purpose’